doppelmarker/Homework/MarkKanaplianik/final_task/README.md

       raised
       (No such file or directory), but both of them exist).

-+ big feeds like this one https://feeds.megaphone.fm/WWO3519750118 may get truncated when printing to console because of console's char amount native limitations;
++ Big feeds like this one https://feeds.megaphone.fm/WWO3519750118 may get truncated when printing to console because of console's char amount native limitations;

 + `--colorize` works console-specifically, which implies that in different terminals colorized text may look